Major Release: You can now generate VPATs® Using AI.

 “…to the following services provided to consumers after 28 June 2025.”

-June 28, 2030 marks the end of the five-year transitional period during which service providers may continue using existing products that were lawfully in use before June 28, 2025.
-This is not a separate compliance deadline, but rather the conclusion of the grace period for legacy products used in services.
+June 28, 2030 marks the end of the five-year transitional period, but this only applies to products used in the provision of EAA-covered services—a narrow category.
+This is not a general compliance deadline for all legacy products, but rather the conclusion of the grace period for the specific products that service providers use to deliver EAA-covered services.

 • Products already in use before June 28, 2025 (such as kiosks or POS systems) may continue to be used until the end of their economic life—up to 20 years—unless they are replaced before then.